top of page

 Is Firework Damage to Your Roof Covered by Insurance?

 Most policies cover fire damage, but double-check.
 If you end up needing to file a claim, having a recent inspection and photos can help.
+Coverage can vary based on cause, documentation, and timing of the inspection.

 Don’t Want to Worry?
 Watch a Public Display Instead